ricott1/rebels-in-the-sky/README.md

 -   MacOs: [iTerm2](https://iterm2.com/)
 -   Windows: need a someone to test it :)

+**Important**: currently the game generates local teams by defalt.
+This behaviour can be disabled by passing the `-f` flag to the executable.
+In the future, when more players will be available, the game will default to online teams only.

 ## Credits

 -   Planet gifs were generated using the [pixel planet generator](https://deep-fold.itch.io/pixel-planet-generator) by [Deep Fold](https://deep-fold.itch.io/).